benfjohnson/developer-dot/avatax/errors/JurisdictionNotFoundError.md

 You attempted to create a jurisdiction that could not be found.

-Please use the GET "/api/v2/definitions/nexus" to list available jurisdictions.
+Please use the `GET /api/v2/definitions/nexus` to list available jurisdictions.